anquanscan/sec-tools/README.md

 [landing-page](https://github.com/secrdev/landing-page): SECR's website.
 [secure_systems_secrets-example](https://github.com/immae1/secure_systems_secrets-example): This is a example for using git-grypt.
 Only for test purpose!
 Created for the lecture "secure systems" in computer science and media master at the stuttgart media university
 [CVE-2021-25076](https://github.com/0xAbbarhSF/CVE-2021-25076): Wordpress Plugin WP User Frontend < 3.5.26 - SQL-Injection (Authenticated)
 [mitm-python](https://github.com/daniel4x/mitm-python): A simple as possible man in the middle written in python using scapy
+[FlowPic](https://github.com/talshapira/FlowPic): T. Shapira and Y. Shavitt, "FlowPic: A Generic Representation for Encrypted Traffic Classification and Applications Identification," in IEEE Transactions on Network and Service Management, doi: 10.1109/TNSM.2021.3071441.